 Back in Feb, Dehashed reached out to me with a massive trove of data that had been left exposed on a major cloud provider via a publicly accessible Elasticsearch instance.
 It contained 103,150,616 rows in total, the first 30 of which look like this:

 The global unique identifier beginning with "db8151dd" features heavily on these first lines hence the name I've given the breach.
-I've had to give it this name because frankly, I've absolutely no idea where it came from, nor does anyone else I've worked on with this.
+I've had to give it this name because frankly, I've absolutely no idea where it came from, nor does anyone else I've worked with on this.

 My delving into the breach began back in Feb with a tweet: